 Once I start shrinking, where do I stop???

-Yes, this may well be the question!!!
-This is probably why shrinkage methods in regression have been considered highly controversial for much of the last 40 years.
-A brief review of the history of ridge regression may reveal some potential "root causes" for this controversy...
+However, for traditional 1- and 2-parameter Paths, this may well be THE question!!!
+This is why Shrinkage methods in Regression have been considered highly controversial for much of the last 40 years.
+A review of the history of Ridge Regression reveals "root causes" of Controversy...

 Relatively widespread interest in ridge regression was initially sparked by Hoerl and Kennard(1970) when they suggested plotting the elements of their shrinkage estimator of regression beta-coefficients in a graphical display called the RIDGE TRACE.
 They observed that the relative magnitudes of the fitted coefficients tend to stabilize as shrinkage occurs.
 And they over-optimistically implied that it is "easy" to pick an extent of shrinkage, via visual examination of that coefficient trace, that achieves lower MSE risk than least squares.